Jen Selter Shows Off Her Sculpted Figure In A Bikini For Her Latest Instagram Video

 “Where do I apply to be both,” another fan added, referencing the caption Jen included in which she cheekily mentioned she was seeking a best friend and a boyfriend.

-Earlier this month, as The Inquisitr reported, Jen posted a sizzling snap in which she rocked a skintight workout ensemble in a deep blue shade that looked stunning with her brunette locks.
-She posed in a gym, and twisted her body in a way that her ample rear and slim waist were on full display as she flashed a smile at the camera.
+Earlier this month, as The Inquisitr reported, Jen posted a sizzling snap in which she rocked a skintight workout ensemble.
+She twisted her body in a way that her ample rear and slim waist were on full display while she flashed a smile at the camera.